For update information see below and for latest version http://www.londonfreelance.org/feesguide/print.php?section=general

 Remember too that software, including fonts, is subject to copyright.
 Even free software is issued under a copyright licence which specifies how you may copy it.
 Politely resist any suggestion from commissioners (who may know no better) that you breach these conditions.

 Writers and photographers are entitled to extra money from companies and organisations that make "secondary use" of their work, for example photocopying.
 To be sure of receiving this, and other payments for such "secondary uses" UK freelances need to register with ALCS (for book and magazine writers) and/or DACS (for photographers, illustrators, etc.).
 See the links below.

 How these payments generally work is that libraries, press offices and others who do bulk copying pay a licence fee to the collecting society.
 This arranges a survey of a sample of licensees - users of the works - to work out statistically how to distribute it.
 ALCS and DACS are working to extend these schemes to cover more digital secondary uses.
 Efforts also continue to deliver the share of this money due to newspapers' contributors.

 These "collecting societies" also distribute money collected for secondary uses in other countries - including, for example, Public Lending Right (see below) from Germany and the Netherlands.

 DACS assumes a licence to collect and distributes certain payments to photographers, illustrators and cartoonists who are NUJ members, unless they opt out.
-Any who want to do so should contact the Freelance Office.
+Any NUJ member who wants to opt out should contact DACS.

 Some changes were made to UK law in October 2014.
-These included the rather slack concept of permitting "quoting" a photograph. and a provision for "fair dealing" for the purposes of parory.
-The NUJ campaigned vigorously to oppose sillier proposals.
-It is not aware of any practical effects of these changes on journalists in the following two years.
+These included the rather slack concept of permitting "quoting" a photograph. and a provision for "fair dealing" for the purposes of parody.
+The NUJ campaigned vigorously and successfully to oppose sillier proposals.
+It is not aware of any practical effects of these changes on journalists since then.
 If you come across one, contact email@example.com

 § See: Tracking down pirates and getting them to pay